Reporter, The Baltimore Sun, Baltimore/Annapolis, MD, 2013-present

 Wrote news, feature and profile stories as a general assignment reporter for semiweekly community newspaper.
 Coverage included environment, development, state prisons and police/fire.

 • On-Camera Work: Complete “stand up” narration for videos accompanying news stories.
-Co-host weekly Facebook Live chat during the Maryland General Assembly session.
+Co-hosted weekly Facebook Live chat during the Maryland General Assembly session.

-• Podcasting: Regularly host “Roughly Speaking: Newsroom Edition,” the flagship podcast of The Baltimore Sun.
+• Podcasting: Regularly hosted “Roughly Speaking: Newsroom Edition,” the flagship podcast of The Baltimore Sun.

 • Digital Photography: Use Nikon DSLR camera, lenses and external flash to produce photos for stories.
 Edit photos with Adobe Photoshop Elements.

-• Featured on local and national news outlets to discuss news stories, including WYPR, WBAL and WEAA radio stations in Baltimore, WAMU and WMAL radio stations in Washington, Maryland Public Television, Fox News, MSNBC, C-SPAN television and C-SPAN radio.
+• Featured on local and national news outlets to discuss news stories, including WYPR, WBAL and WEAA radio stations in Baltimore; WAMU and WMAL radio stations in Washington; Maryland Public Television, Fox News, MSNBC, C-SPAN television and C-SPAN radio; and various podcasts.

 • Selected as a panelist for the only gubernatorial debate in 2018 between candidates Larry Hogan and Ben Jealous.

-• Appeared as a guest speaker for the World Trade Center Institute, the German Marshall Fund, the U.S. Army Corps of Engineers, the EPA Chesapeake Bay Program, the Chesapeake Research Consortium, Leadership Anne Arundel, the American Psychological Association, the Wendi Winters PR Bazaar and local political clubs.
+• Appeared as a guest speaker for the Maryland-Delaware-D.C.
+Press Association, World Trade Center Institute, the German Marshall Fund, the U.S. Army Corps of Engineers, the EPA Chesapeake Bay Program, the Chesapeake Research Consortium, Leadership Anne Arundel, the American Psychological Association, the Wendi Winters PR Bazaar and local political clubs.

 • Delivered guest lectures for journalism, political science and law classes at Towson University, Goucher College, the University of Maryland Baltimore County, the University of Maryland Francis King Carey School of Law, the University of Baltimore School of Law and Anne Arundel Community College.